-CNL Healthcare Properties' portfolio represents an investment value of \$1.74 billion as of this report's date.
+As of the date of this report, CNL Healthcare Properties' portfolio represents an investment value of \$1.74 billion.
 For the year ended Dec.
-31, 2022, we reported \$295.8 million in resident and service fees from our managed seniors housing properties, compared to \$265.3 million for the year ended Dec.
-31, 2021.
-The gain was primarily driven by increases in average occupancy and our ability to drive market-based rate adjustments to our residents.
+31, 2024, we reported \$338.7 million in resident and service fees from our managed seniors housing properties, compared to \$314.6 million for the year ended Dec.
+31, 2023.
+The 7.7% increase was the result of higher average occupancy and our ability to thoughtfully expand resident rates throughout the year.